 If you’re like most small business owners, you are probably curious but hesitant about advertising your business on TV, because of the seemingly high cost.
 We created this guide to clarify how much you can expect to pay for TV advertising and how to get started.
 TV advertising boasts the highest return on advertising spend, so it’s definitely an enticing option for small business owners.

 However, the upfront cost of TV advertising is definitely higher than some newer forms of advertising such as Google and Facebook advertising.
 Therefore, if you are under a tight budget, we suggest you start with online marketing.
-You might be surprised how easy it is – click here for a tool that can put together a Facebook ad for your business in under a minute.
+Click here for a free tool from Waymark that can automatically set up your Facebook ad in under a minute.

 If you have a bigger marketing budget, this guide is for you.
 We will help you determine the most cost effective way to advertise your small business on TV.

 - Where, When, and How Often Should you Advertise?

 - Creating an Effective TV Ad

 Television advertising is priced on a Cost per Thousand (CPM) basis, which is the cost for your ad to be seen by 1,000 people.
 The CPM varies widely depending on a few different factors, one being the city where you want your commercial to run.

 For ballpark costs for advertising a 60 second TV commercial, we can look at estimates from the experts at Casual Precision, a media agency that specializes in offline advertising (TV and radio).